tanveerkarim/DESI-MMTSurvey/README.md

 	inputs o2.
 In total, there are four lines that the user can propose for which the redshifts can be updated -- h beta, [O III] 4960, [O III] 5007 and h alpha.
 	* idx refers to the slit index.

+7. After checking for misclassified lines, check for artifacts.
+These are falsely identified [O II] lines that are due to cosmic rays, bad pixels, edge effect, etc. To do this, **run hyp_additional.py**.
+	* It requires the following input `python hyp_additional.py maskname flag slitidx nthidx`:
+		* maskname
+		* flag -- whether mask is blue mask or red mask
+		* slitidx
+		* nthidx -- if the idx corresponding to the lowest deltaChi2 is not the true [O II] line, then out a hypothesis plot similar to the output of *hyp_test.py* where nthidx denotes the nth lowest deltaChi2.
+		* Notice that this script requires some development as it is part science part art.
+		The code can tell you whether your proposed nthidx hypothesis redshift is closer than 0.01 to the best hypothesis and whether the SNR for nthidx is less than SNR = 10, in which case we ignore those answers.
+So sometimes you will have to do trial-and-error to find actual lines.